 is an imaging test that can be used for many different reasons.
 Ultrasound uses reflected sound waves instead of

-If you are pregnant, your doctor may recommend this procedure for you.
-Here is some information on the types and uses of ultrasound, and what you can expect if you have one.
+If you are pregnant, it is likely that you will have at least one ultrasound..
+Here is some information on the types and uses of ultrasound, and what you can expect.

 It is not necessary for every pregnant woman to have ultrasound.
 However, it is an excellent way to determine the age of the fetus if the dates of the last menstrual period are not known.
 The procedure is often used, along with a medical history and physical exams, to screen for problems or monitor a condition.
-Your healthcare provider will discuss with you the use of ultrasound to monitor your pregnancy.
+Ultrasound can help determine whether the fetus is growing

 properly.
 If there is an abnormality, your healthcare provider may